 Hodgkin's lymphoma is one of two common types of cancers of the lymphatic system.
 The other type, non-Hodgkin's lymphoma, is far more common.

-Advances in diagnosis and treatment of Hodgkin's lymphoma have helped give people with this diagnosis the chance for a full recovery.
+Advances in diagnosis and treatment of Hodgkin's lymphoma have helped give people with this disease the chance for a full recovery.
 The prognosis continues to improve for people with Hodgkin's lymphoma.

 Hodgkin's lymphoma care at Mayo Clinic